 It is always useful and often necessary for the survey to conduct a preliminary inspection of the area before beginning its actual detailed survey.

-During reconnaissance, the surveyor must ensure that the survey stations are inseparable, have no difficulty in chaining, and the angles of the chain triangles are not acute.
+During reconnaissance, the surveyor must ensure that the survey stations are inseparable and must have no difficulty in chaining, and the angles of the chain triangles are not acute.

 2. Marking Stations: